Save it for later!

 Creating Temporary Solutions In The Mudroom

-There weren’t hooks or a space for coats, making our arrival in the house a mess, even more, when we had wet coats or jackets.
+There weren’t hooks or a space for coats, making our arrival in the house a mess, even more so when we had wet coats or jackets.
 And since there was no lighting on this side of the room, it always looked cold and drab no matter how much I cleaned or decluttered it.

 white hallway with white cabinetry